Trade Gold Trading

 Long term oil moving averages help to avoid oil whipsaws, but are slower in identifying new oil trends and oil trend reversals.

-Because long term moving averages calculate the average using more crude crude oil trading price data, it does not react to crude crude oil trading price changes or reverse as fast as a short term oil moving average and it is slow to catch the changes in the crude crude oil trading price trend.
+Because long term moving averages calculate the average using more crude trading price data, it does not react to crude trading price changes or reverse as fast as a short term oil moving average and it is slow to catch the changes in the crude trading price trend.
 However, the longer term oil moving average is better when the oil trend stays in force for a longer time but may also give late oil signals.